-Okay, so I hadn’t slept during my history classes, after all.
+Okay, so I hadn’t slept during my history classes after all.
 Instead, there was a blackout when it came to slavery in my school curriculum.
 (I don’t know where things are now.)
-At least in the US, the slave-keeping past is acknowledged and there are efforts in parts of the society to make things better for minorities.
+At least in the US, the slave-keeping past is acknowledged and there are efforts in parts of the society to make amends.
 There’s even a whole month—February—dedicated to Black history.

 At least children growing up in the US have heard of slavery.

-Alex had heard of Romani slavery though, but thought we have a right to use all those derogatory expressions about Gypsies because they’re part of our national heritage.
+Alex had heard of Romani slavery though, but thought we have a right to use all those derogatory expressions because they’re part of our national heritage.
 Kind of like the Confederate statues in the US.
-And to make his point, he shared with me the origins of the other expression I had witnessed him use, “You give a Gypsy a finger, and he takes the whole hand.”
+And to make his point, he shared with me the origins of the other expression I’d seen him use, “You give a Gypsy a finger, and he takes the whole hand.”
 In my hometown, the expression was, “You give someone a finger, and he takes the whole hand.”
-No Gypsy reference there.

 The story of this expression—the equivalent of “give them an inch and they’ll take a mile”—has to do with the Revolutions of 1848 in Europe, which brought many Western ideas to the backwaters of Romania.
 For instance, landowners learned that having their hand kissed by their subjects was now considered parochial.
 Enlightened Europeans shook hands instead.
 But shake hands with just anybody?
 Romanians wondered.
 No, you shake hands only with your peers.
 To lower status people you give one finger or two or three, depending how high they are on the social ladder.

-And here came the Romani, who, either because they didn’t know, or—I like to believe—as an act of civil disobedience, would grab the whole hand and shake it.
+And there came the Romani, who, either because they didn’t know, or—I like to believe—as an act of civil disobedience, would grab the whole hand and shake it.

 But there is nothing wrong with us using these expressions, Alex said.